How Good is Post-Hoc Watermarking With Language Model Rephrasing?: Conclusion

 Our experiments yielded several findings.
 First, the simplest Gumbel-max scheme~\citep{aaronson2023watermarking} achieved better trade-offs than all other tested methods under random sampling.
 We note that in the generation-time watermarking literature, Gumbel-max is criticized for its deterministic nature: it fixes the randomness of generation, so identical prompts produce identical outputs, which can be problematic in production.
 In our post-hoc setting, however, this limitation is less consequential.
 We also observe that all other schemes benefit substantially from beam search.
 Second, to achieve high watermark strength, smaller, more entropic models outperformed larger models run at high temperature.
 Third, entropy filtering at detection time provided only marginal gains while introducing additional complexity, making it a less practical option in typical deployment scenarios.

-A limitation of our study, and the field at large, is the reliance on automated metrics such as perplexity and BERTScore to approximate text quality and semantic preservation.
+A limitation of our study, and of the field at large, is the reliance on automated metrics such as perplexity and BERTScore to approximate text quality and semantic preservation.
 Much like in image and audio watermarking, these proxies cannot fully capture the nuances of human perception, particularly across different languages where robust human evaluations remain essential.
 To address this limitation, we extended our analysis to post-hoc code watermarking, where execution-based correctness provides an objective, ground-truth measure of utility.
-Our results reveal that while watermarking is feasible in this domain, and that the Gumbel-max scheme also prevails, strict correctness constraints reduce the available capacity for watermark embedding compared to natural language.
+Our results reveal that while watermarking is feasible in this domain, strict correctness constraints reduce the available capacity for watermark embedding compared to natural language.

 \beginappendix